ODM2/CZ-Manager/docker/README.md

 To run:
 $ docker run -d -p 8010:8010 --name odm2admintest lsetiawan/odm2admin:latest

-I order to login you will need to create a Django superuser login
+Next, in order to login you will need to create a Django superuser login To do that first you will need to attach bash to the container, then activate the conda environment in the container, change directories to the folder containing the application and run the manage.py createsuperuser command.
-$ docker exec -it odm2admin /bin/bash
+$ docker exec -it odm2admintest /bin/bash
 $ source activate odm2adminenv
 $ cd ODM2-Admin
 $ python manage.py createsuperuser